New AMD Ryzen 9 6900HX benchmark shows huge gains over Ryzen 9 5900HX

 That said, AMD isn't competing against itself, and Intel's rival Alder Lake processors are absolutely running away with the crown right now.
 AMD's Zen 3+ needs to be competitive against Intel's latest silicon, and we're not sure this is enough.

-AMD does have the advantage of including integrated RDNA2 graphics in its CPUs, which will definitely help differentiate its chips from Intel's.
+AMD does have the advantage of including integrated RDNA2 graphics into its CPUs, which will definitely help it differentiate its chips from Intel's.
 But if you're dropping the cash to buy a Ryzen 9- or a Core i9-powered gaming laptop, chances are you're opting for some heavier-duty discrete graphics too.

 In the end, AMD is going to have to up the CPU performance of the 6900HX if it hopes to hold its own against Intel, and these scores don't look like they'll do much to hold back Team Blue.